Hosamov/exclusions-db/README.md

   exclusions moving forward.
 Past exclusions will still use 'date_served'.
 Past pending exclusions will still use '__/__/____'

+## 1/1/2024
+- app.js (lines 30-104): Implemented cron-job to archive expired exclusion orders.
+  - Added email notifications.
+  - Set daily task to be run at 1am PST.
+  - Tested and it works great as of 1/1/24.

 ## PLANNED CHANGES/FEATURES:
 - Include list of RCWs/Policy points to choose from during exclusion creation process.
 - Add sort by expiring soon.